 The Affordable Care Act mandates private health plans to provide coverage for a wide range of preventive services.
 One of these services is the cholesterol screening.
 This assumes, of course, that certain criteria are met.

 The ACA applied the mandate to all private plans except for the plans in ‘grandfathered’ status.
 Grandfathered plans are basically exempt from a lot of the ACA requirements.
-Max OOP will venture a guess that even most of these grandfathered plans probably even pay for the cholesterol screening with no out-of-pocket cost to the patient.
-Since I meet the criteria below, my cholesterol lipid screening lab test should be free even though I am on a high deductible plan.
-Since mine is a true screening, I will make sure my lipid panel is ordered by my medical provider with diagnosis code Z00.00 (Encounter for general adult medical examination without abnormal findings) since this is what will trigger my insurance to waive my out of pocket costs on the test.
+Max OOP will venture a guess that even most of these grandfathered plans probably even cover a free cholesterol screening.
+My cholesterol lipid screening lab test should be free even though I am on a high deductible insurance plan.
+I will make sure my lipid panel is ordered by my medical provider with diagnosis code Z00.00 (Encounter for general adult medical examination without abnormal findings).
+This is what will trigger my insurance to waive my out-of-pocket costs on the test.

-Believe it or not, the law entitles a pretty large portion of the population to this free preventive cholesterol screening with no out-of-pocket costs.
-There are, however, some age requirements and risk profiles to look at before we can lawyer up and sue an insurance company when they try to have us billed for the lipid panel.
+Believe it or not, the law entitles a pretty large portion of the population to this free preventive cholesterol screening.
+There are, however, some age requirements and risk profiles to look at to make sure it will be free.

 In my experience, since the Affordable Care Act made this so confusing, a lot of insurance companies take the conservative approach and just cover this screening for everyone.
 That way, they don’t risk accidentally breaking the law.

-You can find the cholesterol screening on the preventive list over at healthcare.gov, but you won’t find the cholesterol screening anywhere in the actual Affordable Care Act.
+You can find the free cholesterol screening on the preventive list over at healthcare.gov.
+That said, we won’t find any detail about it anywhere in the actual Affordable Care Act.

 It’s The Law

 The Affordable Care Act amended and added a section to the Public Health Service Act.
-One of the sections Max is interested in is 2713.
+The section that applies to this free cholesterol screening is 2713.
 Feel free to bust this law out on your insurance company or billing department if you ever need it.

 ‘SEC.
 2713.
 COVERAGE OF PREVENTIVE HEALTH SERVICES. ‘‘(a) IN GENERAL.—A group health plan and a health insurance issuer offering group or individual health insurance coverage shall, at a minimum provide coverage for and shall not impose any cost sharing requirements for— ‘‘(1) evidence-based items or services that have in effect a rating of ‘A’ or ‘B’ in the current recommendations of the United States Preventive Services Task Force…Link to the law.

-The required cholesterol screening comes from recommendations made by an expert scientific body called the United States Preventive Services Task Force (USPSTF)
+The free cholesterol screening comes from recommendations made by an expert scientific body called the United States Preventive Services Task Force (USPSTF).

 Since the government and the Affordable Care Act are far from experts on preventive care, they turn to an organization that actually studies this stuff.
 The designated expert in this field is the United States Preventive Task Force.
 They have determined that if we meet the following parameters, there is a material benefit to having the cholesterol test.
 The ACA, in turn, mandated the patient out-of-pocket cost on the screening tests should be waived.

-So as you can see, any men aged 35 and older are entitled to a cholesterol screening regardless of their risk profile.
+So as you can see, any men aged 35 and older are entitled to a free cholesterol screening regardless of their risk profile.
 Women, on the other hand, are only entitled to it if they are at an increased risk.
 Finally, a benefit that men get that women don’t.
-Obviously joking, but I didn’t make the rules, it’s evidence-based.
+I’m obviously joking here, but I didn’t make the rules, it’s evidence-based.
 Increased risk?
 That is for the patient and doctor to figure out, not Max.
 I’m just a bean counter.

 A scientific body took the time to study it and after those studies made the recommendation that any man 35 and up should get this done.
 The government took that recommendation and made a law that says it must be free.
 See how that works?
 Not exactly a death panel.

-Unfortunately, we still somehow managed to complicate coverage of the cholesterol screening and we don’t always know exactly how our insurance company is applying these laws and recommendations.
+Unfortunately, we still somehow managed to complicate coverage of the cholesterol screening.
+Unfortunately, we don’t always know exactly how our insurance company is applying these laws and recommendations.

 What If I Already Have High Cholesterol?
-How Many Free Tests Am I Allowed Per Lifetime?
+How Many Free Tests Do I Get Per Lifetime?